Occupational segregation in a Roy model with composition preferences: introduction

 The model we propose here incorporates both types of forces: monetary and composition preferences.
 Individuals from two groups (e.g., women and men) choose their sector of activity based on their draw from a joint distribution of potential incomes (which incorporate all pecuniary incentives described above) and a preference for composition (that reflects group specific amenity provision, homophily and aversion to minority status).
 Potential incomes are heterogenous within and between groups, whereas composition preferences are heterogeneous between groups only.
-Our model therefore combines the Roy model of self-selection, in \citet{Roy:51}, with models where behavior is affected by a group average, as in \citet{Bernheim:94} and \citet{BD:2001} or compositions, as in \citeauthor{Schelling:71} [\citeyear{Schelling:69,Schelling:71,Schelling:73,Schelling:78}].\footnote{As a mean-field discrete choice game, our model also resembles the \citet{EF:2003} model of agglomeration, with two groups but no heterogeneity within group, and \citet{Blonski:99}, with binary actions and heterogeneous preferences, but a single group.}
+Our model therefore combines the Roy model of self-selection, in \citet{Roy:51}, with models where behavior is affected by a group average, as in \citet{CJ:88}, \citet{Bernheim:94} and \citet{BD:2001} or compositions, as in \citeauthor{Schelling:71} [\citeyear{Schelling:69,Schelling:71,Schelling:73,Schelling:78}].\footnote{As a mean-field discrete choice game, our model also resembles the \citet{EF:2003} model of agglomeration, with two groups but no heterogeneity within group, and \citet{Blonski:99}, with binary actions and heterogeneous preferences, but a single group.}

 We uncover two types of phenomenon associated with the interaction of comparative advantage and composition preference: amplification of occupational segregation and tipping.
 We show that composition preferences tend to amplify occupational segregation relative to compositions induced by comparative advantage only, i.e., compositions that would arise in a Roy model of sector self-selection without composition preferences.
 The scale of the amplification effect depends on the relative importance of comparative advantage, on the one hand, and the intensity of composition preferences, on the other.
 We propose parameterizations of the distribution of comparative advantage and composition preference functions that allow us to quantify the scale of the amplification effect.
-We highlight the resulting tension between occupational de-segregation and income redistribution, as the latter increases the importance of composition preferences relative to comparative advantage.
-This is one possible mechanism to explain the positive correlation between Gini and female STEM participation in the European Union (see figure~\ref{fig:Gini}).
-Similar forces are found in \citet{Sjogren:98} and \citet{Kumlin:2007}.